At a Glance

 ✨Showcase Your Project Management Experience

 Be prepared to discuss your previous project management roles, especially in geotechnical or civil engineering.
-Highlight specific projects you've managed, focusing on your responsibilities, challenges faced, and how you overcame them.
+Highlight specific projects you've managed, the challenges you faced, and how you overcame them.

 ✨Understand the Company’s Projects

 Research the company’s portfolio of projects, particularly those related to flood defence, bridges, and road structures.
-Being knowledgeable about their work will demonstrate your genuine interest and help you relate your experience to their needs.
+This will allow you to ask informed questions and demonstrate your genuine interest in their work.

 ✨Prepare for Technical Questions